MEENAH NEHME

 contact/about

 Before relocating to New York, she danced in Matt Luck’s x2 and Chelsea Thedinga's Swan Song, both filmed in Los Angeles.
 In New York, Meenah has delved deeper into the fusion of dance and technology.
 While earning her BFA in Dance at NYU's Tisch School of the Arts, she connected with cari ann shim sham, who introduced her to the endless possibilities of combining visual performance arts and technology.
 Meenah has since showcased her technical prowess in stop-motion animation, live feed cameras, film, and innovative projections through her works Edd, A Thought Loop, and Industrial Form.
 She also contributed to Yilin Zhang and Derek Chan's project Impermanence, as a performer utilizing motion capture and volumetric capture.
+After graduation Meenah began collaborating with cari ann shim sham, Demetris Charalambous and Karsen Tengan on project, <dance prompts> AI Choreographer, which they have recieved the Collaborative Impact Grant awarded by Tisch Initiative for Creative Research.

 photo by Julie Benatar